-- 70% of the teams in the Player Development Unified Soccer Division will qualify for the state tournament. - 4.
-Authorization: The NHIAA Unified Sports Committee shall administer unified soccer and the rules of the National Federation will govern the sport when applicable. - 5.
+- 4. Authorization: The NHIAA Unified Sports Committee shall administer unified soccer and the rules of the National Federation will govern the sport when applicable. - 5.
 Legal Lineup: A team must have at least four (4) Unified Student Athletes and no more than three (3) Unified Student Partners on the field at all times.